Peer Mentor Programs

 The goal of Student Success Programs (SSP) is to support the retention, learning and success of all Clark College students.
 SSP Peer Mentors assist with the Academic Standards Policy process and the college’s early academic alert process; plan and participate in events; participate in workshops and classroom visits to promote Student Success Programs; and meet one-on-one with students to offer information, guidance and support.

 Transitions Peer Mentor Program

 Multicultural Student Affairs Peer Mentor Program

 The goal of the Multicultural Student Affairs (MSA) Peer Mentor Program is to support the learning and retention of all Clark College students.
-MSA Peer Mentors create a welcoming environment in the Office of Diversity and Equity (ODE) and provide outreach to students who receive academic early alerts, direct students to resources, offer support and guidance, and plan and participate in events.
+MSA Peer Mentors create a welcoming environment in the Office of Diversity, Equity and Inclusion (ODEI) and provide outreach to students who receive academic early alerts, direct students to resources, offer support and guidance, and plan and participate in events.
 MSA Peer Mentors assist in fulfilling the college’s mission to provide a safe, affirming learning environment for students of diverse identities.

 The International Peer Mentor Program

 The goal of the International Peer Mentor Program is to connect new international students with current Clark College students to help international students to Clark College.
 This volunteer opportunity helps students build important intercultural leadership skills!
 For more information, please vivist the International Programs Office in GHL 216 or conatct 360-992-2390 or firstname.lastname@example.org.